PatrickCallaghan/datastax-userinteractions-search/README.md

 Find sessions that started like

-	select * from datastax.session_paths where forward_path like '"Login news balance preferences"';
+	select * from datastax.session_paths where forward_path like '"F1 F2 F3"';

 Find sessions that ended like

-	select * from datastax.session_paths where reverse_path like '"Logout news balance preferences"';
+	select * from datastax.session_paths where reverse_path like '"Logout F3"';

 Get a distinct list of all the paths in each of the sessions